Andrei-Lapusteanu/3D-UPB-2021-XR-Workshop/3D-UPB-2021-MixedReality/README.md

 ## 1. Basic setup & ManoMotion testing

+#### ❗❗❗ **Please make sure to disable your antivirus (especially if you're using anything else that Windows Defender).
+Otherwise, you could run into errors while building the app to your phone, which will leave you stuck.
+More details can be found here: https://forum.unity.com/threads/il2cpp-stuck-at-building-native-binary-with-il2cpp.1060553/**
+ ⭐ Special thanks to Iulian-Ilie Drăcea for tracking down this issue

 ### 1.1.
 Smartphone setup

 **1.** You'll need to enable **Developer Mode**, **USB Debugging** and **Install via USB** on your device